hiroki0525/idle-task/CONTRIBUTING.md

 Commit message is important to release because of using [semantic-release](https://github.com/semantic-release/semantic-release) .

+You should enable [husky](https://github.com/typicode/husky) which be configured in this project .

 ## Release

 `idle-task` will be published NPM if your branch merge into main by using [semantic-release](https://github.com/semantic-release/semantic-release) .